A continuum model reproducing the multiple frequency crossovers in acoustic attenuation in glasses: Discussion and Conclusion

-Provided the parameters $\tau_1$, $\tau_2$ and $\alpha$, the interesting case with three principal frequency dependencies $\omega$-$\omega^3$-$\omega$ is only a special case offered by the visco-elastic model.
+Provided the parameters $\tau_1$, $\tau_2$ and $\alpha$, the interesting case with three principal frequency dependencies of the internal friction $\omega$-$\omega^3$-$\omega$ is only a special case offered by the visco-elastic model.
 For this special case, we can write down the asymptotic approximation for the three frequency dependencies : (1) Low frequency: $Q^{-1}_{(1)} \sim \frac{\alpha}{1+\alpha} \frac{1}{\tau_2}\omega$; (2) Intermediate frequency: $Q^{-1}_{(2)} \sim \frac{1}{1+\alpha} \frac{1}{\tau_1}\omega^3$; (3) High frequency: $Q^{-1}_{(3)} \sim \frac{1}{\tau_2}\omega$.
-It is noticed that the process with viscosity $\eta_2 \omega^{-2}$ dominates the low and high frequency regimes, while the $\eta_1 \omega^{-4}$ process activates mainly in the intermediate frequencies corresponding to the Rayleigh-like damping below the Ioffe-Regel frequency.
-Especially, it can be seen that, when $\alpha \gg 1$, $Q^{-1}_{(1)}$ tends to $\frac{1}{\tau_2}\omega$, thus $Q^{-1}_{(3)}$, and the intermediate regime disappears $Q^{-1}_{(2)} \sim 0$ as illustrated in Fig.\ref{fig:parameters}.
-In contrast, when $\alpha \ll 1$, low-frequency $\omega$ process gives a smaller value of the quality factor compared to the high-frequency ones.
-This $\alpha$-dependent $\omega$ process is impressively adapted to describe the temperature-dependent acoustic attenuation $\Gamma/\omega \propto \omega$ at low frequencies (see Fig.\ref{fig:goodfit}).
-This low frequency behavior is known to be due to anharmonicity, thermal activation, often described with the help of two level systems and is also shown in the MD simulations \cite{Mizuno2020}.
-As such, small $\alpha$ corresponds to low temperature and large $\alpha$ corresponds to a relatively high temperature, meaning that the effective role of the temperature would be to soften the $\eta_2\omega^{-2}$ process by decreasing its related rigidity $\mu_2$.
-Moreover, our model predicts an extension of the $\omega^3$ regime at high frequencies in the low temperature case as can be seen in Fig.\ref{fig:goodfit} and possibly additional frequency dependencies at higher frequencies difficult to reach experimentally.
+It is noticed that the process with viscosity $\eta_2 \omega^{-2}$ dominates, even if for different reasons, both low and high frequency regimes, while the $\eta_1 \omega^{-4}$ process activates mainly at intermediate frequencies corresponding to the Rayleigh-like damping below the Ioffe-Regel frequency.
+Especially, it can be seen that, when $\alpha \gg 1$, $Q^{-1}_{(1)}$ tends to $\frac{1}{\tau_2}\omega$, thus $Q^{-1}_{(3)}$, \vg{and the intermediate regime disappears}, as illustrated in Fig.\ref{fig:parameters}.
+In contrast, when $\alpha \ll 1$, the low-frequency $\omega$ process gives a smaller value of the quality factor compared to the high-frequency ones.
+This $\alpha$-dependent $\omega$ process is impressively adapted to describe the temperature-dependent acoustic attenuation $\Gamma \propto \omega^2$ ($G''/G'\propto\omega$) at low frequencies (see Fig.\ref{fig:goodfit}).
+This low frequency behavior is known to be due to anharmonicity\AT{, for example induced by thermal activation and often described with the help of two level systems~\cite{Phillips1987}, as} also shown in MD simulations \cite{Mizuno2020}.
+As such, small $\alpha$ corresponds to low temperature and large $\alpha$ corresponds to a relatively high temperature, meaning that the effective role of the temperature would be to \AT{stiffen the $\eta_2\omega^{-2}$ process by increasing its rigidity $\mu_2$ compared to $\mu_1$}.
+Moreover, our model predicts an extension of the $\omega^3$ regime \AT{of the internal friction} at high frequencies in the low temperature case as can be seen in Fig.\ref{fig:goodfit} and possibly additional frequency dependencies at higher frequencies that are difficult to reach experimentally.
+As can be inferred from Appendix C., in the low frequency regime, the expression of $Q^{-1}_{(1)}$ results from the combination of the viscous terms in the two parallel contributions to the stress, while the results obtained for $Q^{-1}_{(3)}$ \vg{come from the combination of the elastic response of the harmonic process with the viscous term of the anharmonic process}.
+Note finally that, as shown in Appendix C, if the anharmonic process is related to another power-law dependent viscosity $\eta_2^*=\eta_1\omega^{\alpha_2}$, then the low frequency behaviour of the internal friction becomes $Q^{-1}_{(1)} \sim \frac{\alpha}{1+\alpha} \frac{1}{\tau_2}\omega^{-\alpha_2-1}$ as soon as $\alpha_1<\alpha_2\leq -1$, and $Q^{-1}_{(3)} \sim \frac{1}{\tau_2}\omega^{-\alpha_2-1}$ as well, for the same conditions ($\alpha_1$ being the power exponent of the harmonic process).
+This means that, whatever the precise value for the power-law of the anharmonic process, this power-law will dominate \vg{both low-frequency and high frequency responses}.
+The complete calculation, reported in Appendix C, shows that the intermediate regime is sensitive to the other dissipative process.
+This is not in contradiction with the experimental data (see Tab.\ref{tab:sound_attenuation_literatre_1}): it reflects perfectly the ambiguous value of the exponent measured at low frequency, while the high frequency regime is difficult to reach experimentally due to the Ioffe-Regel limit. \AT{In the low frequency regime, different interpretations are competing for the exat value of the exponent: either an enhanced sensitivity to quenched stresses~\cite{Gelin2016}, either a frequency dependence of the mean-free path $\propto\omega$ due to the Fermi golden rule between separated energy levels~\cite{Phillips1987}, either scattering on irreversible defects like Eshelby inclusions~\cite{Churochkin2016}.} More importantly, the low and the intermediate regimes are well preserved.
+Finally, as shown in the Tab.\ref{tab:ch5_relaxation_time}, the frequency-dependent relaxation times given by the fitted values of three parameters are reasonable up to $\omega=$ $30 \times 10^{12}~ \rad \cdot \second^{-1}$ which covers all spectral range of experimental data.
+Therefore, we can conclude that the values of this model are physically meaningful.